Inside Democrats' witness fiasco

 And several developments this week, including Herrera Beutler’s statement, piqued managers’ interest in witnesses.
 Sen. Tommy Tuberville (R-Ala.) confirmed that he had told Trump that Vice President Mike Pence was being evacuated around the same time Trump tweeted an attack on Pence.

-The decision not to bring in witnesses will bring a swift end to the trial, with a verdict as soon as Saturday, and allow Democrats to move forward on their broader legislative agenda.
+The decision not to bring in witnesses brought a swift end to the trial, with Trump acquitted Saturday on a 57-43 vote, allowing Democrats to move forward on their broader legislative agenda.
 That includes passage of a coronavirus relief package, the first legislative item on President Joe Biden's to-do list.

 Had Democrats chosen to go the other way, the trial could have been put on ice for two weeks, Cardin said.